_reei-supplement:

 In the real world, data often comes out as an unnormalized Gaussian of three, rather than two parameters, with the third parameter being the amplitude or normalization.
 The normalization constant of the Gaussian PDF is chosen so that the total area under the curve is unity:

-The amplitude of the PDF at the peak is therefore
+The amplitude of the PDF at the peak

 .
 An unnormalized Gaussian can be